NikolaMilosa/blog/content/posts/concurrent-ef-context.md

 When reading the error message the problem is obvious.
 The DbContext wasn't meant to be used like this.
 But we *reeeeeeeeeeeeeally* need this to work so how can we do it?

 ## Attempt 1: Mutex
 One would think that having a `Mutex` would save you and while that is true to some extent, you probably lose a lot.
-I've been playing a lot with [Rust](https://www.rust-lang.org/) and I've been coding for about a year and a half and one thing that I got from it is that if I am using mutexes I am losing a lot and I don't know how to actually solve the problem at hand.
+I've been playing a lot with [Rust](https://www.rust-lang.org/) and I've been coding for about a year and a half and one thing that I got from it is that if I am using mutexes I don't know how to actually solve the problem at hand.

 Looking at the code we would have to write to **actually** get the similar output we did in the [sequential approach](#sequential-approach) we would need to write something like:
 ~~~c#